MicrosoftDocs/customer-insights/ci-docs/predict-customer-lifetime-value.md

 ### Define model preferences

-1. Enter the following information:
+> [!TIP]
+> Select **Save draft** at any time to save the prediction as a draft.
+The draft prediction displays in the **My predictions** tab.

-   - **Prediction time period**: How far into the future you want to predict the CLV.
+1. Set a **Prediction time period** to define how far into the future you want to predict the CLV.
 By default, the unit is set as months.

    > [!TIP]
    > To accurately predict CLV for the set time period, a comparable period of historical data is required.
 For example, if you want to predict CLV for the next 12 months, have at least 18 – 24 months of historical data.

-   - **Active customers**: Time frame in which a customer must have had at least one transaction to be considered active.
-The model only predicts CLV for **Active customers**.
+1. Set the time frame in which a customer must have had at least one transaction to be considered active.
+The model only predicts CLV for active customers.
    - **Let model calculate purchase interval (recommended)**: Model analyzes your data and determines a time period based on historical purchases.
    - **Set interval manually**: Time period for your definition of an active customer.

-   - **High-value customer**: Percentile of high-value customer.
+1. Define the percentile of **High-value customer**.
     - **Model calculation (recommended)**: Model uses 80/20 rule.
 The percentage of customers that contributed to 80% cumulative revenue for your business in the historical period are considered high-value customers.
 Typically, less than 30-40% customers contribute to 80% cumulative revenue.
 However, this number might vary depending on your business and industry.
     - **Percent of top active customers**: Specific percentile for a high-value customer.
 For example, enter **25** to define high-value customers as the top 25% of future paying customers.

-     If your business defines high value customers in a different way, [let us know as we would love to hear](https://go.microsoft.com/fwlink/?linkid=2074172).

-1. Select **Next**.

-### Define model preferences

-1. Set a **Prediction time period** to define how far into the future you want to predict the CLV.
-By default, the unit is set as months.

-   > [!TIP]
-   > To accurately predict CLV for the set time period, a comparable period of historical data is required.
-For example, if you want to predict CLV for the next 12 months, have at least 18 – 24 months of historical data.

-1. Set the time frame in which a customer must have had at least one transaction to be considered active.
-The model only predicts CLV for **Active customers**.
-   - **Let model calculate purchase interval (recommended)**: The model analyzes your data and determines a time period based on historical purchases.
-   - **Set interval manually**: Set the time period for your definition of an active customer.

-1. Define the percentile of **High-value customer**.
-    - **Model calculation (recommended)**: The model analyzes your customers’ transaction history The percentage of customers that contributed to 80% cumulative revenue for your business in the historical period are considered high-value customers.
-Typically, less than 30-40% customers contribute to 80% cumulative revenue.
-However, this number might vary depending on your business and industry.
-    - **Percent of top active customers**: Set a specific percentile for a high-value customer.
-For example, enter **20** to define high-value customers as the top 20% of future paying customers.

     If your business defines high value customers in a different way, [let us know as we would love to hear](https://go.microsoft.com/fwlink/?linkid=2074172).